 About the Program

-- Working professional communicators.
-The program aims to help practicing professional writers— people who do communication-intensive work in a variety of organizations, both for-profit and non-profit.
+- Working professional writers and communicators.
+The program aims to help practicing professional and technical writers—people who do communication-intensive work in a variety of organizations, both for-profit and non-profit.
 Students advance their careers by learning practical skills and the theories that can support or challenge workplace practices.

 - Students considering an academic career.
 The program introduces students to technical communication and rhetoric as an academic field, and graduates may go on to complete PhDs in the field or teach at two-year colleges.

 - Secondary education teachers.
-High school English teachers who complete the degree will be able to add technical communication classes to their teaching repertoire, incorporate principles of technical communication into their existing classes, or make the switch to teaching at two-year colleges.
+High school English teachers who complete the degree will be able to add technical writing and communication classes to their teaching repertoire, incorporate principles of technical writing and communication into their existing classes, or make the switch to teaching at two-year colleges.

-We offer one or two online classes for MTC students each fall and spring semester.
-With permission from the Director of Graduate Studies and when appropriate classes are available, MTC students make take some of their classes outside the English department.
-Each semester, the MTC faculty identifies relevant classes outside English that will count towards the MTC degree.
+We offer two online classes for master's students each fall and spring semester.
+With permission from the Director of Graduate Studies and when appropriate classes are available, master's students make take some of their classes outside the English department.
+Each semester, our Master of Technical Communication faculty mentors help students identify relevant classes outside English that will count towards the master's degree.
 For instance, students who want to learn software skills may take some online classes through USU’s Instructional Technology and Learning Sciences department.
 Such classes include digital video capture and production, instructional graphic production, and interactive multimedia production.
 On the other hand, students with a particular interest in pedagogy may take some online classes through USU’s School of Teacher Education and Leadership (TEAL).